xamoom/xamoom-pingeborg-ios/xamoom-pingeborg-ios/Pods/XamoomSDK/README.md

 xamoom has a lot of different contentBlocks.
 With XMMContentBlocks you have a easy way to display them.
 How to use it is in our [Step by Step Guide](https://github.com/xamoom/xamoom-ios-sdk/wiki/Step-by-Step-Guide).

+# Push notifications

+To use our Push Notifications please check our [Push Notification Documentation](https://github.com/xamoom/xamoom-ios-sdk/wiki/Push-Notifications).

 # Offline